2009 Honduran coup d'état: Aftermath

 There were demonstrations supporting and opposing Zelaya's removal from power.
 The Zelaya administration was investigated and prosecuted in the absence of Zelaya.
 Some organisations reported human rights violations and media restrictions.

 Zelaya made two open attempts to return to the country, which were rebuffed; he eventually returned clandestinely and sought asylum in the Brazilian embassy in Tegucigalpa.
 Negotiations between the coup government and those seeking Zelaya's restitution continued a rocky path; although both sides signed the San José-Tegucigalpa-Guaymuras Accord both had differing interpretations as to the implications for Zelaya's restitution.
 Some Hondurans hoped to move past the coup through the elections of 29 November 2009.

+The interim government of Honduras hired the Washington DC–based lobbying firm Chlopak, Leonard, Schechter and Associates to improve opinions of policymakers, especially in the US Congress.
+The firm had represented other governments like Brazil, Colombia, Nicaragua, Georgia, and Serbia.
+President Obama imposed sanctions against the de facto government for not reinstating Zelaya, despite his ties to Hugo Chavez.
+Chlopak, Leonard, Schechter and Associates leveraged contacts in Congress, including Sen. Jim DeMint, who opposed sanctions on the new Honduran government.

 In June 2019, Zelaya presented in Tegucigalpa a book describing his ouster entitled "El Golpe 28J".

 In May 2011, after more than one and a half years in exile in the Dominican Republic, Zelaya was allowed to return to Honduras.
 Following his return on 28 May, the Organization of American States was to vote on readmitting Honduras to its body.

-In July 2011, Honduras's Truth Commission concluded that Zelaya broke the law when he disregarded the Supreme Court ruling ordering him to cancel the referendum, but that his removal from office was illegal and a coup.
-The designation by Congress of Roberto Micheletti as interim president was ruled by the commission as unconstitutional and his administration as a "de facto regime."
+In July 2011, Honduras's Truth Commission concluded that Zelaya broke the law when he disregarded the Supreme Court ruling ordering him to cancel the referendum, but that his removal from office was deemed illegal and a coup.
+The commission also ruled that the designation of Roberto Micheletti as interim president by Congress was unconstitutional, and his administration was characterized as a "de facto regime."

 As of 2014, the coup had weakened democratic institutions such, that along with corruption and police impunity, state security forces persecuted coup opponents, peasants, indigenous protesters and others, and the crime rate increased massively.
 In this context more than 13,000 Honduran children crossed U.S. borders from October 2013 until May 2014, a 1272% increase compared to 2009.